Effective: As of June 30, 2020

 Wiley will not disclose to or share your personal information with any unaffiliated third party except as follows:

-If necessary in connection with providing publishing services on behalf of third parties, such as institutions and societies, Wiley may disclose navigational and transactional information in the form of anonymous, aggregate usage statistics and demographics information that does not reveal your identity or personal information.
+Wiley also may disclose navigational and transactional information in the form of anonymous, aggregate usage statistics and demographic information that does not reveal your identity or personal information.

 Wiley may transfer your personal information outside of your country of residence for the following reasons: